onepercentclub/bhagbot/README.md

 ~ yarn
 ```

-If you want to run in production, also run `EXPORT ENVIRONMENT=production`
+If you want to run in production, also run `EXPORT NODE_ENV=production`

 And then run `node .` in the project folder.